caiomdias/setup-zilla/README.md

 ## Automations

-  Husky is used in the pre-commit, lint check, and pre-push, test check steps
+  Husky is used in the pre-commit, lint check, and pre-push, test check steps.

 ## Improvements: